Skip to main content

 2. Dynamic QR codes see 3-5x higher engagement rates than static codes in marketing campaigns, primarily because marketers can A/B test destinations, update broken links, and optimize based on scan data.

 3. The average dynamic QR code is updated 2.4 times during its lifetime, reflecting how businesses use editability to keep printed materials current without reprinting.
+For seasonal campaigns, the update rate rises to 4-6 times.

 4. Static QR codes remain dominant for personal use cases - WiFi sharing, contact cards (vCards), and one-time information encoding.
 An estimated 80%+ of consumer-generated QR codes are static.
+See our guides on WiFi QR codes and vCard QR codes.

 5. QR code platforms that offer free dynamic codes see 3x higher user retention compared to platforms that restrict dynamic codes to paid tiers.
 Free access to at least one dynamic QR code has become an industry expectation.
+QR-Verse offers one free dynamic QR code per account.

 QR Code Design and Customization Trends